ayonli/jsext/README.md

 ): (this: T, ...args: A) => R;
 ```

-Inspired by Golang, creates a function that receives a `defer` function which can be used
+Inspired by Golang, creates a function that receives a `defer` keyword which can be used
 to carry deferred jobs that will be run after the main function is complete.

-Multiple calls of the `defer` function is supported, and the callbacks are called in the
+Multiple calls of the `defer` keyword is supported, and the callbacks are called in the
 LIFO order.
 Callbacks can be async functions if the main function is an async function or
 an async generator function, and all the running procedures will be awaited.